Cosmicdty/Microbit-Group6-X1/README.md

     ![image](https://github.com/Cosmicdty/Microbit-Group6-X1/assets/145985380/7c817be4-c8ac-4f64-bb3c-a295edb17175)

-7. Then the following code module is to draw 3 rectangles for landscaping the screen.
+7. Next, the following code module is to draw 3 rectangles for landscaping the screen.
 It is displayed every 500ms.
 (New idea: phases of steps can be represented in a certain chronological order)👉

     ![image](https://github.com/Cosmicdty/Microbit-Group6-X1/assets/145985380/eb9c015f-6ecd-4a95-83cb-348c8da83806)